Trump treated with experimental antibody cocktail for COVID-19

 Trump’s doctors “must be sufficiently concerned with what they are seeing that they decided to use an experimental medicine ...
 Experimental drugs are by definition risky,” said Dr. Edward Jones-Lopez, infectious disease specialist at the Keck School of Medicine of the University of Southern California in Los Angeles.

-Antibodies are proteins made by the body’s immune system that recognize, bind and neutralize an invading virus.
+Antibodies are proteins made by the body’s immune system that latch onto and neutralize an invading virus.
 Regeneron’s cocktail - which contains an antibody made by the company and a second isolated from humans who recovered from COVID-19 - is designed so that its two antibodies bind to the coronavirus’ spike protein, limiting the ability of viruses to escape.

+“The trouble is we don’t have good treatments for people with mild COVID-19 ...
+I imagine that they are doing this because they hope this is relatively low risk,” said Dr. Rajesh Gandhi, an infectious disease physician at Massachusetts General Hospital in Boston.

-The technique is already in wide use for treating a range of illnesses.
-Data so far is limited for COVID-19 antibodies, but U.S. infectious disease chief Dr. Anthony Fauci is among those saying it has promise.
+Data so far is limited for COVID-19 antibodies, but U.S. infectious disease chief Dr. Anthony Fauci is among those saying the technology has promise.

 Regeneron this week reported trial results showing that its drug improved symptoms in non-hospitalized COVID-19 patients, with no serious side effects, and said it planned to talk with the Food and Drug Administration (FDA) about an emergency use authorization.